 Integration:

-- AI-First Architecture: Built from the ground up as an AI-native browsing experience rather than an AI-enhanced traditional browser
+- AI-First Architecture: Built from the ground up as AI-native, not AI-enhanced traditional browser

-- Conversational Interface: Full AI chat interface for natural language web interaction
+- Conversational Interface: Full AI chat for natural language web interaction

-- Intelligent Navigation: AI understands and navigates web content autonomously based on user intent
+- Intelligent Navigation: AI understands and navigates web content autonomously based on intent

 - Context-Aware Assistance: Deep understanding of browsing context across sessions and workflows